 That research has uncovered three trends we believe can be applied to the association industry.

-Millennials have grown up with the ability to individualize almost every experience they have, especially as it relates to accessing services and information.
-Fitness industry leaders have recognized this trend, and transformed the way they think about and offer gym memberships.
-Instead of annual membership fees, they allow customers to tailor gym access to their specific needs.
+Younger generations have grown up with the ability to individualize almost every experience they have, especially as it relates to accessing services and information.
+Fitness industry leaders have recognized this trend and transformed the way they think about and offer gym memberships.
+Instead of typical annual memberships, many now allow customers to tailor gym access to their specific needs.